Duncan Reid

 Abigail Ampofo

 Abigail has over two decades experience in social care and local government.
 As well as winning awards for her response to domestic abuse and modern slavery, she has also led on organisation wide digital transformation programmes.
-Abigail is currently Director of Service Delivery for Refuge, the charity for women and girls who have experience of domestic abuse.
+Abigail was Interim Chief Executive at Refuge, the charity for women and girls who have experience of domestic abuse.

 Emma Peacock